-If you own, manage or operate a business your workplace must comply with fire safety law (The Regulatory Reform Order 2005).
+If you own, manage or operate a business your workplace must comply with fire safety law – The Regulatory Reform (Fire Safety) Order 2005.
 The Law applies to virtually all buildings, places and structures other than individual private dwellings.
 Môn Fire Management’s Fire Risk Assessments are designed to ensure any workplace reaches the required standard and that all aspects of the fire safety law are taken into account.

 Which properties must comply?

 Premises is defined in the order as any place and, in particular, includes –